 On this page, you can find the drafts of zoning amendment proposals that the Planning Commission is considering, or that the Planning Commission has forwarded to the City Council with a recommendation to adopt.

 Adding definitions.
 The City Council recently enacted Ordinance 17-26, which adds certain definitions to the zoning code, including , for instance, “civic uses,” “food truck”, “light manufacturing,” “mixed use”, “office uses”, variations on “retail”.
-In addition, an expanded light manufacturing definition is being considered.
-The new ordinance can be found here.
+In addition, an expanded light manufacturing definition was adopted.

 Conditional Uses.
 Ordinance 17-30 is the new conditional use update that the City Council recently adopted.
 This ordinance increases compliance with state law.

 Going forward.
 The tentative schedule for updating ordinances includes revising the Residential Multiple-Family, the Parking Chapter, and crafting a design ordinance.
 Eventually, almost every paragraph in the zoning ordinance will be updated.
 Keep your eye out on this page and on this website’s calendar for open houses and public hearings.
 We want as much input from the Millcreek community as we can get.